 Women’s Model: SHERPA ADVENTURE GEAR Women’s Thame Jacket

-Patagonia has one of the most robust lines of outdoor gear that I know of.
-Their products are well made and backed up by their guarantee to fix or repair any damage at a very fair price.
-I’ve used their gear for years!
+Helly Hansen has one of the most robust lines of outdoor gear that I know of.
+Their products are well made and affordable.
+I’ve used their products for years.

-Patagonia is using their proprietary H2No waterproof breathable material in this jacket.
+It consists of DWR treated outer fabric, a waterproof and breathable membrane, and an inner mesh lining.
 While it’s not the best on the market, it’s reliable and well done.

-Plus, you get Patagonia’s warranty backing it up.
-No matter how long you own this jacket, if Patagonia is still in business they’re fix or replace it.
-If you’re looking a light jacket for skiing or snowboarding, it’s one of the best hard shell ski jackets you can find!
+If you’re looking a light jacket for skiing or snowboarding, it’s one of the best hard-shell ski jackets you can find!

 Hardshell Jacket Comparison Table